BrandonQi/Patient-Information-Management-System/README.md

 	Using multithreads to support multi-clients service;

-	Support Socket communication with the clients.
+	Support Socket communication in JSON with the clients.

 HRSClient_android: